tidalcycles/Tidal/doc/book/index.md

 [//]: # (TODO Examples for each)

-* Repetition: Essential to rhythm, repetition forms the backbone of a great deal of music.
+*Repetition:* Essential to rhythm, repetition forms the backbone of a great deal of music.
+The clue is in the name - TidalCycles is all about repetitive cycles.
+However that doesn't mean that each cycle has to be the same, or that everything has to be locked to a single cycle.
+Far from it, Tidal's conceptual of time is very flexible, with great support for polyrhythm, complex meters, and flowing (continuous) and grid-based (discrete) patterns, able to be subdivided to whatever level of complexity you like.

-* Symmetry: By this we mean rotation as well as reflection, and relatedly self-similarity at multiple scales.
+*Symmetry:* By this we mean rotation as well as reflection, and relatedly self-similarity at multiple scales.

-* Interference: Where two or more patterns can be combined, creating often astonishing 'higher-order' patterns out of simple parts.
+*Interference:* Where two or more patterns can be combined, creating often astonishing 'higher-order' patterns out of simple parts.
 For example the moire patterns seen when netting overlaps, or where the structure of a textile weave interferes with colour patternings of warp and weft threads.

-* Deviation: Where we use the above to set up expectation and sweet anticipation, we all too often purposefully break those expectations, playing with people's minds.
+*Deviation:* Where we use the above to set up expectation and sweet anticipation, we all too often purposefully break those expectations, playing with people's minds.
 In computing, we call this 'random numbers' but it's really about choosing not to make